digideskio/chicken_soup/README.md

 This will also modify your Capfile (or create it if you don't have one) and install a file in `lib/recipes/` which will load Chicken Soup when you invoke Capistrano.

+Finally, you'll get a deploy.rb template that will get you started with your Chicken Soup experience.

 Getting Started
 ------------------------
 Chicken Soup is all about sensible defaults.
 Any of which can be overridden in your deploy.rb